VinAIResearch/VinAI_Translate/README.md

     vi_text = " ".join(vi_text)
     return vi_text

-en_text = "I haven't been to a public gym before, but with a private yoga teacher or at home.
+en_text = "I haven't been to a public gym before.
 When I exercise in a private space, I feel more comfortable." print(translate_en2vi(en_text))

-en_text = "i haven't been to a public gym before but with a private yoga teacher or at home when i exercise in a private space i feel more comfortable" print(translate_en2vi(en_text))
+en_text = "i haven't been to a public gym before when i exercise in a private space i feel more comfortable" print(translate_en2vi(en_text))
 ```